GOVTNZ/swagger-ui/SILVERSTRIPE.md

 1. An example swagger-ui page controller in */resources/code/SwaggerPage.php*.
 You can copy the key sections from this into your own page controller.
 1. The */resources/javascript/api-swagger.js* file which must be included in your page template.
-1. Four *.scss* files in */resources/sass* which can be copied and used if your site uses SASS and you want to modify Swagger's appearance.
+1. Four *.scss* files in */resources/sass* which can be copied and included if your site uses SASS and you want to modify Swagger's appearance.
 1. An example swagger-ui page template in */resources/templates/SwaggerPage.ss*.
 Copy the marked section into your own page template.

 &nbsp;